-We want to provide you with an update on the situation at Culver West Health Center regarding the NOVEL CORONAVIRUS or COVID-19, including the number of confirmed cases as well as efforts we are undertaking.
+We want to provide you with an update on the situation at Culver West Health Center regarding the NOVEL CORONAVIRUS or COVID-19, including the number of confirmed cases as well as the efforts we are undertaking.
 The safety and wellbeing of our residents is our top priority.
-We are doing what we can to limit the spread of COVID-19 within Culver West Health Center.
+We are doing what we can to limit the spread of COVID-19 within the Culver West Health Center.

 Here is a detailed update regarding the prevalence of COVID-19 in our Culver West Health Center community.